orakaro/rainbowstream/docs/index.rst

 Config explanation
 ^^^^^^^^^^^^^^^^^^

 Rainbow Stream has a custom config file located at ``~/.rainbow_config.json`` which will be loaded **after** its `default config`_.
-You are free to change anything on your custom config, but if you messed up with JSON format, the app would still works fine.
-Simply overwrite your custom config withe the `default config`_ to solve format problems.
+You are free to change anything on your custom config.
+If you mess up the JSON format the app will still work but you'll need to overwrite your custom config with the `default config`_ to solve format problems.

+If you would like to specify a different location for your custom config you can set the ``RAINBOW_CONFIG`` environment variable to the location of your custom config.

-You also can view or set a new value of every config key by ``config`` command (See **Interactive mode** section above).
+You also can view or set a new value of every config key with the ``config`` command (See **Interactive mode** section above).

 -  ``HEARTBEAT_TIMEOUT``: after this timeout (count by minutes), the stream will automatically hangup.